How to Price Window Cleaning Jobs for Profit [Formula + Pricing Chart]

 A pane is each individual piece of glass in a window.
 Standard windows have 2-3 panes.
 Storm windows will have up to 4.

 French windows are large windows (often doors) that are divided into multiple, smaller panes.
-Charge just $1 for outside only, and $1.50 for inside and out.
+The average charge is $6 for a half door and $12 for a full door.

 If the panes are larger than 3-5 feet, count them as two panes and adjust the price accordingly.